 Prerequisites: A junior or senior status majoring in any area of Human Ecology may enroll in this independent student study course with approval of the Advisor and the Department Chair.
+Credit, one to three hours.

 HMEC-425.
 MEDICAL NUTRITION THERAPY I